QubitPi/maven-central-release-action/README.md

 - **gpg-private-key**
 - **gpg-passphrase**

-Please note that the `gpg-keyname` in the following example is *Central Repo Test*:
+Please note that the `gpg-keyname` in the following example is *my-gpg-keyname*:

 ```console
 $ gpg --list-keys